-ACCT-111 Small Business Accounting II 3 Credits
+ACCT-111 Small Business Accounting II

 This course is a continuation of ACCT-110 with an introduction to accounting procedures for partnerships and corporations.
 Emphasis will include asset valuation, inventory valuation, and financial statement analysis for small businesses.
-Prerequisites: ACCT-110 or ACCT-201

-ACCT-113 Payroll Accounting 3 Credits
+ACCT-113 Payroll Accounting

 This course provides an in-depth study of payroll procedures.
 Included are a discussion of employees and independent contractors, how to calculate gross wages for hourly and salaried employees, mandatory and voluntary withholdings, employer taxes, recording payroll, and state and federal record keeping requirements.
 Current tax rates and current tax forms will be used.
 Some emphasis will be placed on computerized payroll accounting.
 Completion of a payroll practice set is required.
-Prerequisites: ACCT-110 or ACCT-201

-ACCT-140 QuickBooks 3 Credits
+ACCT-140 QuickBooks

 This course is an introduction to computerized accounting using QuickBooks.
 The course will focus on accounting for service and merchandising businesses with emphasis on sales and receivables, purchases and payables, general accounting, payroll accounting, and end-of-period procedures.
 A manual accounting system versus a computerized system will also be discussed.
-Prerequisites: ACCT-110 or ACCT-201

-ACCT-142 QuickBooks Online Computerized Accounting 1 Credit
+ACCT-142 QuickBooks Online Computerized Accounting